 3. In addition to standard databases like Medline and Embase, specialised databases should be used when gathering and assessing scientific evidence about complementary nutritional and alternative therapies.
 Databases similar to the Natural Medicines Comprehensive Database should be analysed to ensure that all relevant publications are considered when researching complementary and alternative medicine.
 Dr Ernst also advises researchers to avoid language bias, meaning that we should be open to finding research in languages other than English.
 This research may sometimes be unattainable, such as Chinese research.
 In this regard, international initiatives (like Cochrane, an institution with authors from different countries) should be promoted to help overcome language barriers.
 This would make it possible for researchers to have access to a greater variety of scientific publications, thereby allowing a more comprehensive assessment of the available evidence.

-We sincerely hope that this interview with a great medical professional has answered book_ernst_2015some of the questions regarding the research and assessment of evidence for complementary and alternative therapies.
+We sincerely hope that this interview with a great medical professional has answered some of the questions regarding the research and assessment of evidence for complementary and alternative therapies.
 Of course, we encourage you to read Dr Ernst’s blog as well; more specifically, we recommend a blog entry regarding research difficulties in alternatives therapies: ‘Alternative Medicine, the Baby, and the Bath Water‘.
 This post shows how an exceptional mind interprets and overcomes these difficulties instead of move away from the hardest scientific tests.
 Likewise, we encourage you to read some of Dr Ernst’s books, especially the most recent one: A Scientist in Wonderland: A Memoir of Searching for Truth and Finding Trouble (2015).

 We want to express our heartfelt gratitude to Dr Edzard Ernst for spending his valuable time in our project.